 Inner speech is the stream of unvoiced words that occur in the Experience of most people and is a mode of imagining.
 It has submodes such as relationship planning and anxiety planning.
 This mode is also sometimes known as the Default Mode and it produces a characteristic pattern of activity in MRI scans of the brain.

 The relationship (planning) mode is second nature for many people because we are social animals.
 It can entail the mental rehearsal of social interaction with other people, especially friends and family.
 This involves a considerable amount of inner speech.
 Relationship mode can greatly lessen sensations from the world in general while it is happening.
 Next time you are soundlessly talking to yourself you may notice that you do not easily stop to pay attention to anything.
 The suppression of sensation by inner speech/imagination is a result of sensation and inner speech/imagination sharing the same space.

 Anxiety planning submode is called “worrying”.
 Worrying creates an addictive cycle in which the worry creates bodily discomfort that then provokes anxious inner speech to lessen the sensation of discomfort.
 Too much worry is an illness, either created by bodily discomfort or creating a sense of bodily discomfort, especially in the gut.

 Dream mode usually happens during sleep but can occur at other times.
 When we dream our Experience is largely detached from actual sensation.
 Most people only remember the contents of sleep dreaming that occur just before waking.
 During a dream the content of Experience is based on internal rather than external events.
 Dreaming has the submodes of day dreaming, lucid dreaming, hallucinating and sleep dreaming.
-Dreaming uses all of the nets of “mental” qualities, the qualities that are not directly derived from sensation and action.
+Dreaming uses all of the nets of “mental” qualities and most of the nets for sensory qualities.